TRAMPING THE MILFORD TRACK

 Luckily, not all the news is bad.
 They generally don’t attack if you’re moving fast enough.
 They also dislike wind and rain.
 So when you want lunch, you can either keep walking, while waving your arms around, or stop in the middle of an open, windy field in the rain.
 I have learned a secret though: they prefer penguin blood.
 Unfortunately this secret probably won’t help you very much.

 The sandflies are everywhere.
 As I walk across the ice fields I am forced to cover up.
-They bite my hands.
-They fly into my eyes.
-They buzz in my ears.
+They bite my hands, fly into my eyes, and buzz in my ears.
 There is nothing to do but keep walking and try to avoid screaming or they will be in my mouth too.

 The bush gives way to ice fields where ice and snow are falling from the surrounding hills in small avalanches and, eventually, I walk into an area where the wind is enough to drive the sandflies away, so I get a moments respite.